*This post may contain affiliate links at no extra cost to you. See disclosure for details.

 The only con with geekstorage is that they don’t have as generous an affiliate commission as siteground.

 WordPress is recommened because it is the most SEO friendly, robust, well supported option out there.
-Although wordpress installation is pretty easy, Susan leads you on how to install wordpress if you need help.
+Although wordpress installation is pretty easy, Susan leads you on how to install wordpress if you need help or you can use this step by step video tutorial.

 6. Brand Yourself